welshk91/Assignment3/README.md

 -----
 This program is suppose to traverse a Linux file system, gathering data.
 Should be able to do much of what 'du' can do.

-Steps:
+Steps
 1. Make a terminal program that can traverse through the Linux filesystem.
 2. Try to gather data from each file's inode
 3. Output statistics

-Extra Credit Ideas:
+Extra Credit Ideas
 1. Grab more information
 2. Make a graph or visual representation of the data
 3. Make a GUI (GTK+, Qt...) for the program

-Things To Improve:
+Things To Improve
 1. Check for memory leaks
 2. Make more graphs